liamsuma/liamsuma/README.md

 ### Hi there 👋
-### My name is Su Li.
+### My name is Su.
 I am a quantitative data analyst working for a hedge fund in NYC.
 - 🔭 I’m currently working on an OCR project with integration of Azure Service Bus.
 - 🌱 I’m currently learning Go